aws-samples/aws-bootstrap-kit-examples/source/2-landing-page/README.md

 You can deploy the **LandingPageStack** to test the static web site into your developer environment (the Dev account).

-If you setup a dns domain as part of your [SDLC Organization](../1-SDLC-organization/README.md) you can use it to expose your dev landing page:
+If you setup a dns domain as part of your [SDLC Organization](../1-SDLC-organization/README.md) you can use it to expose your dev landing page.

 <details>
-<summary>Click to go through this step</summary>
+<summary>DNS setup: Click to go through this step</summary>

 1. Set in `source/2-landing-page/cdk/cdk.json` the `domain_name` variable with the same value as in `source/1-SDLC-organization/cdk.json` one.
 Your `cdk.json` should look like: